Coal

 History

-As early as the 17th century, in Germany lignite was produced as a replacement fuel for wood, which became increasingly scarce.
-With increasing industrialisation and the development of new deposits, the 19th century experienced an increase in lignite production from 170,000 tonnes in 1840 to 40 million tonnes in 1900.
-This trend continued unabated in the 20th century until production reached an all-time peak in 1985, with 433 million tonnes being produced that year.
-Much of this increase in overall German lignite production fell to the East German lignite coalfields.
-Following German reunification, production of lignite in the East German lignite coalfields decreased by 67% between 1989 and 1994.
+As early as the 17th century in Germany, lignite was being produced as a replacement fuel for wood, which was becoming increasingly scarce.
+With increasing industrialisation and the development of new deposits, the 19th century saw an increase in lignite production from 170,000 tonnes in 1840 to 40 million tonnes in 1900.
+This trend continued unabated in the 20th century until production reached an all-time peak in 1985 with 433 million tonnes produced that year.
+Much of this increase in overall German lignite production was attributable to the East German lignite coalfields.
+Following German reunification production of lignite in the East German lignite coalfields fell by 67 % between 1989 and 1994.
 Total German production fell from 410 million tonnes to 207 million tonnes during this period.
-Reserves of lignite totalling 3.7 billion tonnes are accessible via developed and concretely planned open-cast mines.
+Reserves of lignite totalling 3.7 billion tonnes are accessible via developed and definitely planned open-cast mines.
 Further reserves total around 32 billion tonnes.

 Economic importance